indygreg/zippylog/doc/lua-api.md

 Called when a line of text is received.
 This is executed in the context of *a client sent a log message to zippylog for logging*.

-This function can return:
+This function can return one of the following type patterns:

 * nil - the function didn't do anything.
 Default behavior depending on the situation is invoked
 * true - the string should be forwarded as-is.
 If changes were made to the string, they won't be reflected.
 * false - the string should not be forwarded.
-* a string value - new string value to be forwarded
+* string - new string value to be forwarded
+* string, string, ... - any number of strings. each is treated as a separate output
-* a protocol buffer message - message to be wrapped in an envelope for passing on
+* protocol buffer message - message to be wrapped in an envelope for passing on

+An optional table can be returned before one of the above patterns.
+If a table is returned, the following keys have meaning:

+* bucket - bucket to write the message to
+* stream_set - stream set to write the message to

 Here are some examples (we assume the string standard library is availble):